merlinkv/PlusD_Clone/README.md

 # PlusD Clone 1.6

-My ZX PlusD clone can be used on all ZX Spectrum computers just using a little switch (you don't need a "fixer" for +2A, +2B or +3 models).
+My ZX PlusD Clone can be used on all ZX Spectrum computers just using a little switch (you don't need a "fixer" for +2A, +2B or +3 models).
 Also you can select one of the two ROMs included: GDOS & Uni-Dos (up to four ROMs can be used).

 # November 25, 2020